 Two things of note if you’re setting up a Roth IRA: Vanguard’s minimum to open an account is $3,000, but Schwab’s minimum is only $500.
 (I have no business affiliation with either of them — they’re just what I’m familiar with personally.
 Readers, if you have other suggestions, please share.)

 15 minutes: Fill out the paperwork.
 You can actually open an account online through both Vanguard and Schwab.
 For my friend, we downloaded a PDF, filled it out on the computer, printed it out, signed it, and slapped it in the mail.

 5 minutes: Figure out how much to contribute to the Roth IRA.
-As a reminder: a) you can only contribute “earned income” (so if you’re a student who made no money in 2012, you can’t contribute anything). b) You can contribute a max of $5,000 (until you get older), and c) You can only contribute to a Roth IRA if you make less than $125K (for singletons) or $183K (for marrieds filing jointly).
-See our earlier post for more details.
+As a reminder: a) you can only contribute “earned income” (so if you’re a student who made no money this year, you can’t contribute anything). b) You can contribute a max of $6,000 (until you get older), and c) whether you meet the income limits — things start to get questionable (as of 2021) if you make $124,000 as a singleton, or $196,000 if you’re married, filing jointly.

 You actually have until the tax filing deadline to open a Roth IRA for this year, so there’s no rush… but sometimes it’s nice to get these things off your checklist by the end of the year.